my samples: --- color is accurate, with slight discrepancies as noted

 platter and vase

 This turning sample was done to show purpleheart side grain, end grain, and so forth.
 It has been coated with polyurethane, and the first shot is not color corrected --- it is more red and less purple, and slightly darker than the actual wood, all of which taken together make this pic seriously misrepresentative of the actual piece.
 The second shot was carefully color corrected and on my monitor it looks exactly like the piece of wood.
-Contrast this with uncorrected view you get some idea how UNrepresentative many wood pictures are on the web, not through any attempt to deceive but just as an artifact of digital cameras and an unwillingness to take the time to do color correction.
+Contrast this with uncorrected view you get some idea how UNrepresentative many wood pictures are on the web, not through any attempt to deceive but just as an effect of digital cameras and an unwillingness to take the time to do color correction.
 As I have noted elsewhere on this site, some vendors DO use color correction, but use it to grossly exaggerate the colors of the woods they sell.
 In particular, see tulipwood and pink ivory for examples of such exaggeration.

 This view of the turning also shows how coarse-grained purpleheart usually is.